When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 One for the Book Lovers

-Get lost in this book about a magical book.
-If your child has ever imagined the stories they read about coming to life, I think they will devour this.
+Get lost in a book about a magical book.
+If your child has ever imagined the stories they read coming to life, they will devour this.

-One night, Meggie and her father are reading a book called Inkheart when the evil ruler escapes from the pages and appears in their home.
-Suddenly, Meggie is reeled into a magical adventure, and only she can stop the nightmare from spiraling.
+Meggie and her father are reading a book called Inkheart when the evil ruler escapes from the pages and appears in their living room.
+Suddenly, Meggie is reeled into a magical adventure.
+This is a thick book, perfect for advanced readers who want to sink their teeth into a rich fantasy world.

 Product Specs